Workers Compensation insurance

 Let’s take a quick look at what the entire process entails.

-Dealing with an Employee Injury
+Dealing with an employee injury

 If an employee is hurt, make sure that you try to provide them with the proper medical attention as soon as possible.
 Once the employee has been taken care of, you can begin an investigation into what happened.
 This will include documenting any possible safety issues and getting photos of the area in which the injury occurred, as well as reports and statements from workers who witnessed the injury.